 In that tune’s potent conclusion and throughout many of the remaining tracks, Pacheco combines romantic idealism with disillusionment in a stance that proves as arresting as his storytelling technique.
 Describing a couple who meet in a singles bar and wind up “Dancing Closer to the Bedroom Door,” for instance, he avoids condescension yet evokes a sense of the relationship’s superficiality.
 Similarly, in the Woody Guthrie-like “The Land Will Roll On,” he maintains an almost blind faith while acknowleding the ravages of pollution.

 The title cut, which hovers somewhere between Jack Kerouac and Jerry Jeff Walker, and “Jesse Tucker,” the true story of the singer’s uncle, both also evidence the intriguing duality of Pacheco’s outlook.
 On the one hand, he clearly feels an attraction to the “Great American Heartland”; he romanticizes its truckstops, all-night diners and 20th Century pioneers and takes pride in our country’s traditional values.
 Yet greasers carry guns in the diners Pacheco describes; his truckers wind up in old-age homes; and “something is uneasy in the air.”

 Not ever track on the album packs the punch of the above-mentioned tunes.
-“To Sing a Country Song,” for example, weds a forgettable melody to some emminently superficial lyrics about the trappings of success.
+“To Sing a Country Song,” for example, weds a forgettable melody to superficial lyrics about the trappings of success.
 And “The Tree Song,” an if-these-walls-could-talk opus that an oak ostensibly delivers, is just plain silly.

 But the lion’s share of this material proves good indeed.
 It brands Pacheco as a man worth listening to today and watching for tomorrow.